rahulj3716/django_project-1/README.md

 # django_project-1
-polls app using django
+polls app using django.
- this is my first django project .this is a part of django documentation.
+This is my first django project .This is a part of django documentation.